datathings/greycat-training-python-sdk-advanced/README.md

 ├── project.gcl           # GreyCat file containing the functions to get and insert data in the database.
 ├── README.md
 ├── requirements.txt
+├── server                # GreyCat source files implementing importer and data model.
+│   ├── edi
+│   │   └── importer.gcl  # Function to load the data from the CSV file to the database.
+│   └── model
+│       └── model.gcl     # Implementation of the data model of the database, which comes with a normalize method.
 └── trained-models        # Folder holding all the models generated as a result of training.
 Datetime in the filename.
 ```